Adaptive & Inclusion

 We foster an environment that is open to diverse populations and abilities.
 The goal is to empower citizens to build a better place for everyone to live and thrive.

 A Program Modification to an activity or class enables people with disabilities to fully participate in a program or event.
-Examples of modifications include; interpretive services, modifications for a vision or hearing impairment, written class schedules, project instructions explained in alternate formats, smaller instructor to participant ratios, and one-on-one support.
+Examples of modifications include; interpretive services, modifications for a vision or hearing impairment, written class schedules, project instructions explained in alternate formats, and staff trained in environmental inclusion and inclusive programming.

 Inclusion is cultivating an environment where everyone feels welcome to participate in the programs of their choice no matter what their abilities are.
 We encourage and support the participation of individuals that have disabilities in our programs.